 - Some users prefer to use the built-in Bike/Run/Hike apps on the Edges and watches, perhaps because they use special hardware like the Stryd running power sensor, or they like to use other Connect IQ custom data fields such as Strava Relative Effort or Garmin Graphical Elevation. mapField lets you view your route alongside these other data fields.
 It is more basic than dwMap, as "data fields" are not allowed to do as much as full "app".

 A key point to know is that when dwMap runs, it can be the only app running on your watch.
 Usually this is perfect, as it has its own data fields, and the activity is recorded using the standard recorder on the watch (and syncs to History and Garmin Connect as normal). mapField was added to cover the case where this is not ok: dwMap is by far our most frequently used app, but when you do want to use the built-in Hike/Run/Bike for some reason, mapField offers some of its features as a data field.

 Popular use scenarios

-- I am a runner with a Forerunner 230/235, Fenix 3 or Vivoactive 3 or HR and want to see my routes as I run.
+- I am a runner with a Forerunner 235 or other running watch, Fenix 3 or Vivoactive 4, 3 or HR, and want to see my routes as I run.
 This is dwMap's primary use case.

-- I am a cyclist with an Edge 520, 820 or 1000 and I want to download routes more easily from Strava and Ride with GPS.
+- I am a cyclist with an Edge 520, 820, 1000, etc, and I want to download routes more easily from Strava and Ride with GPS.
 This is routeCourse's primary use case.